JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 One can use [`@not_implemented`](@ref) to mark missing differentials.
 This is helpful if the function has multiple inputs or outputs, and one has worked out analytically and implemented some but not all differentials.

-It is recommended to provide additional debugging information such as a link to a GitHub issue about the missing differential:
+It is recommended to include a link to a GitHub issue about the missing differential in the debugging information:
 ```julia
 @not_implemented(
 """